 Setting Environmental Conditions

-The Environmental Management and Pollution Control Act 1994 (EMPCA) provides for the EPA to set and enforce conditions on Level 2 activities (as defined in Schedule 2 of EMPCA), being those industrial and municipal activities considered to have a high potential for causing environmental harm, in particular through the emission of pollutants.
-The Act and regulations made under it also require approvals to be in place to transport, manage and dispose of certain wastes.
+Environmental Management and Pollution Control Act 1994 (EMPCA) provides for the EPA to set and enforce conditions on Level 2 activities (as defined in Schedule 2 of EMPCA), being those industrial and municipal activities considered to have a high potential for causing environmental harm, in particular through the emission of pollutants.
+The Act and Regulations made under it also require approvals to be in place to transport, manage and dispose of certain wastes.

 The environmental conditions attached to Permits may be varied by issuing an Environment Protection Notice (EPN).
 The conditions for a Level 2 activity may be varied periodically, such as following an internal review or if there is a change in the nature of the operations at the site.